aws-observability/terraform-aws-observability-accelerator/docs/index.md

 - Java/JMX workloads (running on Amazon EKS)
 - Amazon Managed Service for Prometheus workspaces with Amazon CloudWatch

 These modules can be directly configured in your exisiting Terraform configurations or ready to be deployed in our packaged [examples](https://github.com/aws-observability/terraform-aws-observability-accelerator/tree/main/examples)

+We have supporting examples for quick setup such as:

+- Creating an empty Amazon EKS cluster and a VPC
+- Creating and configure an Amazon Managed Grafana workspace with SSO

 ## Motivation